whartond/dalton/README.rst

 -  **error** - Error data from the job.
 This is the same as what is displayed in the "Error" tab in the job results page.

+-  **eve** - EVE JSON output from the job (Suricata only).
+This is the same as what is displayed in the "EVE JSON" tab in the job results page.

 -  **ids** - IDS Engine output from the job.
 This is the same as what is displayed in the "IDS Engine" tab in the job results page.